Implications of a rapidly varying FRB in a globular cluster of M81: Source number density of FRB subclasses

 SGRs belong to another class of FRB sources, and a prototype is the Galactic magnetar SGR 1935+2154 which generated FRB200428 as observed by STARE2 and CHIME \citep{bochenek20_FRB200428, chime20_FRB200428}.
 Since the cosmic volume shared by the Milky Way is\footnote{This is obtained by taking either the star formation rate(SFR)-weighted or the stellar mass-weighted average volume.
 Using the Galactic SFR and stellar mass given by \citet{licquia15_Galactic_SFR_stellar_mass} and the cosmic SFR density and stellar mass density in the local Universe given by \citet{madau14_cosmic_SFR}, we find that the results from these two estimates are similar. } $\simeq 100\rm\, Mpc^{3}$, the number density of \textit{FRB-producing} SGR sources is in the range $n_*\in (10^7, 3\times10^8)\rm\, Gpc^{-3}$, where the upper limit is obtained by assuming all $\sim30$ Galactic SGRs produce FRBs at an equal rate.

 Let us denote the lifetime of each subclass of FRB sources as $\tau$, during which the average activity level stays roughly constant and after which they become much less active.
-Under the steady-state assumption, we can infer the birth rate to be $\dot{n}_*\simeq n_*/\tau$.
+Under the steady-state assumption, we can infer the birth rate to be

 In Fig. \ref{fig:source-density}, we show the constraints on the lifetime and birth rate of each of the three subclasses of FRB sources, along with the estimated rates of many classes of transients.
-Based on empirical knowledge, we disfavor the regions with lifetime $\tau\lesssim 10\rm\, yr$ because (1) some sources (e.g., R1 and many CHIME repeaters) have been known to repeat for more than a few years and (2) the compact object is presumably born in an explosion which produced a supernova remnant (SNR) and the DM contribution from the SNR may evolve significantly in the first decade \citep[this is inconsistent with weakly- or non-evolving DM in many sources,][]{yang17_DM_evolution, PG2018}.
+Based on empirical knowledge, we disfavor the regions with lifetime $\tau\lesssim 10\rm\, yr$ because: (1) some sources (e.g., R1 and many CHIME repeaters) have been known to repeat for more than a few years; and (2) the compact object was presumably born in an explosion which was accompanied by an ejecta of mass in the range $10^{-1}$--$100\rm\, M_\odot$ and the DM contribution by parts of the ejecta that are heated by the shocks (due to interactions with the pulsar wind nebula or the circum-stellar medium) or photo-ionization may produce a time-dependent DM with noticeable evolution in the first decade \citep[this is inconsistent with weakly- or non-evolving DM in many sources,][]{yang17_DM_evolution, PG2018, margalit19_merger_formation}.
 We also disfavor the regions with source birth rate greater than $10^{5}\rm\, Gpc^{-3}\, yr^{-1}$, which is the ccSN rate.

 In the following, we discuss the potential formation pathways of each class of sources.